Juvenile law

 Juvenile law pertains to those who are deemed to be below the age of majority, which varies by country and culture.
 Usually, minors are treated differently under the law.
 However, even minors may be prosecuted as adults.

 Juvenile law by country

-In both France and the United States, some actions are prohibited to minors, such as the underage consumption of alcohol or tobacco, truancy, running away from home, and ungovernability.
+In both France and the United States, some actions are prohibited for minors, such as the underage consumption of alcohol or tobacco, truancy, running away from home, and ungovernability.
 A minor can thus become a status offender.

 United States

 In the United States, the juvenile varies in definition from state to state.
-The system applies to anyone between the ages of 6 to 10, depending on the state, and 18; except for 11 states (including Georgia, Illinois, Louisiana, Massachusetts, Michigan, Missouri, South Carolina, and Texas), where a juvenile is a person under 17 and New York and North Carolina, where it is under 15.
+The system applies to anyone between the ages of 6 and 10, depending on the state, and 18; except for 11 states (including Georgia, Illinois, Louisiana, Massachusetts, Michigan, Missouri, South Carolina, and Texas), where a juvenile is a person under 17 and New York and North Carolina, where it is under 15.
 Thus, criminal majority begins at 16, 17, or 18.

 The federal Juvenile Justice and Delinquency Act of 1974 set up four key requirements for US minors: